RichardLitt/standard-readme/spec.md

 **Status:** Required.

 **Requirements:**
-- State license initials or name.
+- State license full name or identifier, as listed on the  [SPDX](https://spdx.org/licenses/) license list.
+For unlicensed repositories, add `UNLICENSED`.
+For more details, add `SEE LICENSE IN <filename>` and link to the license file.
+(These requirements were adapted from [npm](https://docs.npmjs.com/files/package.json#license)).
 - State license owner.
 - Must be last section.